 Capital Assets - Capital assets are recorded at cost.
-Depreciation is calculated using the straightline method over useful lives of 3 to 7 years.
+Depreciation is calculated using the straight-line method over useful lives of three to seven years.
+Capital assets were fully depreciated as of December 31, 2023.

 Tax Status - The Plan is a governmental plan within the meaning of the Internal Revenue Code (the Code).
 The Internal Revenue Service has determined and informed the Plan by a letter dated July 1, 2014, that the Plan is designed in accordance with the applicable sections of the Code.
 The Plan has been subsequently amended; however, management of the Plan believes that the Plan is designed and operating in accordance with the Code.
 Accordingly, no provision for income taxes has been included in the accompanying financial statements.